The Definitive Guide to Personalized Promotions

 Also, if you already have some contact information, send personalized product recommendations based on previous search history and individual preferences.

-- You can increase customer loyalty by offering personalized ‘thank you’ deals
+You can increase customer loyalty by offering personalized offers

 E-commerce is making a big switch from customer acquisition to customer retention initiatives, and you should too.
 Customers who already purchased from you and were satisfied with the process are much more likely to repeat purchases and spend more.
 You can send personalized messages with exclusive deals or a tailored product bundling offer.